gromacs/releng/docs/jenkins-ui.rst

   specified in the ``gromacs`` repository.
 * ``Release``: Triggers a release workflow build for testing the release process.
+* ``release-2016``: Triggers all per-patchset builds for the release branch.
+  Only makes sense for releng changes, where it should be run at least once before merging if there is a possibility that the changes impact builds in the release branch.
+These do not run automatically (at least for now) to reduce peak load, and make testing releng changes easier (since in many cases, the test builds that are actually interesting will only run after the matrix builds have been cleared from the queue).

 More than one build can be requested with a single comment; the keywords should be separated by whitespace.
 When the requested builds complete, a link to the